Amitchavan6322/core-java-switch-book-store-inventory-system-project/README.md

 The Core Java switch book store inventory system project is Java application that demonstrates a book store inventory system.
 It utilizes object-oriented programming principles and simulates the interactions between book, inventory, and store.

 # Features
-* Manage bookings for customers and restaurants.
-Simulate delivery agent assignments.
-Order and customer management using Java models.
-Simple and intuitive structure for learning and demonstration.
+* Gives you available book details.
+* Provides you book inventory.
+* Tells you book locations in store.

-Installation and Setup
+# Installation and Setup
 Prerequisites
 Java Development Kit (JDK) 21.
 An Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse.